github/docs/content/README.md

 - Optional.

 ### `communityRedirect`
-- Purpose: Set a custom link and link name for `Ask the GitHub community` link in the footer.
+- Purpose: Set a custom link and link name for the `Ask the GitHub community` link in the footer.
 - Type: `Object`.
 Properties are `name` and `href`.
 - Optional.

 ### `effectiveDate`
 - **For GitHub staff only**: Set an effective date for Terms of Service articles so that engineering teams can automatically re-prompt users to confirm the terms
-- Type: `string` YEAR-MONTH-DAY e.g. 2021-10-04 is October 4th, 2021
+- Type: `string` YEAR-MONTH-DAY, e.g., 2021-10-04 is October 4th, 2021
 - Optional.

 Example: